Fuzzy concept: Reducibility

 Susan Haack once claimed that a many-valued logic requires neither intermediate terms between true and false, nor a rejection of bivalence.
-Her suggestion was, that the intermediate terms (i.e. the gradations of truth) can always be restated as conditional if-then statements, and by implication, that fuzzy logic is fully reducible to binary true-or-false logic.
+She implied that the intermediate terms (i.e. the gradations of truth) can always be restated as conditional if-then statements, and by implication, that fuzzy logic is fully reducible to binary true-or-false logic.

 This interpretation is disputed (it assumes that the knowledge already exists to fit the intermediate terms to a logical sequence), but even if it was correct, assigning a number to the applicability of a statement is often enormously more efficient than a long string of if-then statements that would have the same intended meaning.
 That point is obviously of great importance to computer programmers, educators and administrators seeking to code a process, activity, message or operation as simply as possible, according to logically consistent rules.
+Prof. Haack is, of course, quite correct when she argues that fuzzy logic does not do away with binary logic.

 Quantification

-It may be wonderful to have access to an unlimited number of distinctions to define what one means, but not all scholars would agree that any concept is equal to, or reducible to, a mathematical set.
+It may be wonderful to have an unlimited number of distinctions available to define what one means, but not all scholars would agree that any concept is equal to, or reducible to, a mathematical set.
 Some phenomena are difficult or impossible to quantify and count, in particular if they lack discrete boundaries (for example, clouds).
+George Lakoff emphasized that it is not true that fuzzy-set theory is the only or necessarily the most appropriate way to start modelling concepts.

 Formalization

 Qualities may not be fully reducible to quantities – if there are no qualities, it may become impossible to say what the numbers are numbers of, or what they refer to, except that they refer to other numbers or numerical expressions such as algebraic equations.
 A measure requires a counting unit defined by a category, but the definition of that category is essentially qualitative; a language which is used to communicate data is difficult to operate, without any qualitative distinctions and categories.
 We may, for example, transmit a text in binary code, but the binary code does not tell us directly what the text intends.
 It has to be translated, decoded or converted first, before it becomes comprehensible.

 In creating a formalization or formal specification of a concept, for example for the purpose of measurement, administrative procedure or programming, part of the meaning of the concept may be changed or lost.
 For example, if we deliberately program an event according to a concept, it might kill off the spontaneity, spirit, authenticity and motivational pattern which is ordinarily associated with that type of event.

 Quantification is not an unproblematic process.
-To quantify a phenomenon, we may have to introduce special assumptions and definitions which disregard part of the phenomenon in its totality.
+To quantify a phenomenon, we may have to introduce special assumptions and definitions which disregard part of totality of the phenomenon.